opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress the feature or if you want to leave feedback, join the discussion on the [OpenSearch forum](https://forum.opensearch.org/).
 {: .warning}

-Star Tree Index is a multi-field index that improves the performance of aggregations.
+Star Tree Index (STIX) is a multi-field index that improves the performance of aggregations.

-OpenSearch will automatically use the Star Tree index to optimize aggregations if the fields queried are part of Star Tree's dimension fields and the aggregations are on Star Tree's metrics fields.
+OpenSearch will automatically use the STIX to optimize aggregations if the fields queried are part of STIX dimension fields and the aggregations are on STIX metrics fields.
 No changes are required in the query syntax or the request parameters.

 ## Star tree index structure